bentondavidl/Software-Engineering-MeetUp-Website/docs/status reports/team/week 1.md

 ## Next Meeting Agenda

 * Ensure that everyone in the group is able to communicate
-* Ensure that everyones devlopment environment is working properly
+* Ensure that everyones development environment is working properly
 * Going over User Stories
 * Discuss wireframing